Your Memoir, Your Life

 This requires time and effort, but it’s the only way to uncover those gems locked in your memory, some of which you may not even realize are there.

 Your story is unique: the roads you’ve taken; your triumphs and defeats; the lessons you’ve learned and those still to be mastered—these are yours, and yours alone.
-As a master storyteller, I can weave them into a fascinating memoir that engrosses, informs and moves your readers.
+As master storytellers, we can weave them into a fascinating memoir that engrosses, informs and moves your readers.

-I’ve had the pleasure of working on numerous memoirs, including the story of Princess Diana’s final days on earth, the “dream come true” life story of an airline pilot, and the rags to riches story of a Jewish boy fleeing from the Nazis who made it big in America.
+We’ve had the pleasure of working on numerous memoirs, including the story of Princess Diana’s final days on earth, the “dream come true” life story of an airline pilot, the tale of a Jewish boy fleeing from the Nazis who made it big in America, and the roller-coaster rise of a couple who rose from near poverty to owning a billion dollar oil business.

-I’ve had the joy of seeing my work featured in major newspapers and on television shows in multiple countries.
-But for me the real thrill still lies in pulling together a person’s memories and creating a captivating memoir that keeps readers riveted to the page.
+We’ve experienced the joy of seeing our work featured in major newspapers and on television shows in multiple countries.
+But for us the real thrill lies in pulling together a person’s memories and creating a captivating memoir that keeps readers riveted to the page.

-Let me help you turn your memories into a compelling memoir.
-I’m ready to have the first of many wonderful conversations with you; just call 818-917-5362.
+Let us help you turn your memories into a compelling memoir.
+We’re ready to have the first of many wonderful conversations with you; just call 818-917-5362.

-And, if you like, you can keep reading to review some common memoir questions
+And, if you like, you can keep reading to learn more about writing memoirs.

 In days past, only movie stars, athletes, politicians or well-known pundits would even think of writing a memoir.
 But today, anybody with an interesting life, a great passion, or a body of knowledge can pass on his or her legacy to family, friends and the world at large.